Master of Science in the Field of Public Health Microbiology and Emerging Infectious Diseases

 - Course Requirements: Successful completion of the required courses.

-- Time Limit Requirement: The degree must be completed within four years.
+- Time Limit Requirement: The degree must be completed within five years.

-Students will also be expected to participate in a poster presentation at GW Research Day.
+Students are also expected to participate in a poster presentation at GW Research Day.